skyzh/canvas_grab/README.md

 python main.py
 ```

+## Configure

+The setup wizard will automatically create a configuration for you.
+You can change `config.toml` to fit your needs.
+If you need to
+re-configure, run `./main.py configure` or `python main.py configure`.

 ## Common Issues

 * **Acquire API token** Access Token can be obtained at "Account - Settings - New Access Token".